business-science/tibbletime/cran-comments.md

 ## Release Summary
-This is the third release of tibbletime.
-This is a major release for the package and includes a number of breaking changes that have been well documented in the NEWS file.
-The changes promote a more flexible use with the dplyr package, and at this early stage in the package lifecycle no attempt at backwards compat was made.
-Users have been warned of this already, and initial feedback of the github development version has been positive.
+This is the fourth release of tibbletime.
+This is a minor release that introduces a new function, collapse_by(), but otherwise is maintanence and fixing minor bugs.

 ## Test environments
 * local Windows install, R 3.4.1